platanus/guides/conventions.md

-# Some conventions to ease our inter-projects work
+# Conventions to ease our inter-projects work

 ## Coding branches